-You can apply for a Walmart Credit Card online or at a Walmart store location.
+At Walmart: You can also apply for the Walmart Credit Card in store, by visiting your nearest Walmart store location.

 Before you apply, it’s important to note that Walmart offers two credit cards – a Mastercard and a Walmart® Store Card – but has just one application.

 In other words, you can’t pick your Walmart card.
 Your creditworthiness decides for you.
-People with good or excellent credit generally get the Walmart Credit Card, while folks with fair credit usually receive the Walmart® Store Card.
+People with better credit generally get the Walmart Credit Card, while folks with fair credit usually receive the Walmart® Store Card.

-If you do get a pre-approval offer in the mail, you can respond to the offer … read full answeronline or call the phone number included in your offer letter.
+If you do get a pre-approval offer in the mail, you can respond to the offer online or call the phone number included in your offer letter.
 The letter will also include a reservation number and an access code, which you will need to provide so that the issuer will know to flag the application as pre-approved.

 Be aware that Walmart Credit Card pre-approval is not a guarantee that you’ll be approved for the card.
-It simply means the odds of getting the card are in your favor should you submit an application.
-Also note that if you apply for the Walmart Credit Card, you are giving Capital One permission to conduct a hard “pull,” or inquiry, on your credit report.
+It simply means the odds of getting the card are in your favor (90%) should you submit an application.
+Also, note that if you apply for the Walmart Credit Card, you are giving the issuer permission to conduct a hard “pull,” or inquiry, on your credit report.
 Hard inquiries will lower your credit score slightly, but only for a short period.
 Pre-approvals, however, do not affect your credit score, as they’re done using a soft inquiry.

-You can check if you prequalify for the Walmart Credit Card on Capital One's … read full answerpre-qualification page, which will not affect your credit score as it will be a soft pull.
+You can check if you prequalify for the Walmart Credit Card on the issuer's pre-qualification page.
+This inquiry will not affect your credit score as it will be a soft pull.
 However, if you do prequalify and want to get the card, you will need to submit an actual application which will result in a hard pull.

 A hard pull usually causes an applicant's credit score to drop by 5-10 points.
 Most people’s scores bounce back within 3-6 months with responsible credit management, but it can take up to 12 months.
-You can learn more about how to minimize the credit score damage here.
+You can also check out Wallethub's guide on how to minimize the credit score damage.